Frequently Asked Questions (FAQ)

 ATUS-X data are delivered through our data access system.
 Users select the years they are interested in, create and select time use variables, and select variables.
 The system then creates a custom-made extract containing only this information.
 To start, users can reference our instructions for opening an extract on your computer.

-Data are generated on our server.
+Data are generated and stored on our server.
 The system sends out an email message to the user when the extract is completed.
 The user must download the extract and analyze it on their local machine.
 Access to the documentation is freely available without restriction; however, users must register in order to extract data from the website.